tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

   - **1) Plugin setup**: When a user starts `tensorboard --logdir ...`, TensorBoard discovers available plugins, allows them to parse command line flags if needed, and configures URL routes to be served.

-  - **2) Web Session Creation**: When a user opens the frontend in a web browser, TensorBoard reads plugin frontend metadata and collects all active plugins.
+  - **2) Web session creation**: When a user opens the frontend in a web browser, TensorBoard reads plugin frontend metadata and collects all active plugins.

-  - **3) Dashboard Open**: When a user selects the plugin's dashboard in the UI, TensorBoard loads an IFrame with the plugin's ES module and tells it to render.
+  - **3) Dashboard open**: When a user selects the plugin's dashboard in the UI, TensorBoard loads an IFrame with the plugin's ES module and tells it to render.

-  - **4) Route Handling**: When a plugin's frontend makes URL requests to its backend, route handlers can respond with collected data.
+  - **4) Route handling**: When a plugin's frontend makes URL requests to its backend, route handlers can respond with collected data.

 ### Backend: How the plugin processes data, and sends it to the browser

 #### Terminology

 First, let's define some terminology used in TensorBoard.
-Definitions can be found in [base_plugin.py](https://github.com/tensorflow/tensorboard/blob/master/tensorboard/plugins/base_plugin.py).
+Definitions can be found in [`base_plugin.py`].

   - `TBPlugin`: The base class for all plugins.
 Can be used as an entry point.
 Defining a TBPlugin is required.
   - `TBLoader`: The base class for plugins requiring flag parsing or custom loading.
 Defining a TBLoader is optional.
   - `TBContext`: The container of information passed from TensorBoard core to plugins when they are constructed.
 Includes 'logdir', 'flags', 'multiplexer', etc.
-  - `EventMultiplexer`: The provided utility for managing event data across runs, tags.
-Other multiplexers exist for database providers, etc.
+  - `EventMultiplexer`: The mechanism for reading event data across runs and tags.
+Other multiplexers exist for database providers, etc. Do not read events directly.

 A plugin backend is responsible for providing information about its frontend counterpart, serving frontend resources, and surfacing necessary data to the frontend by implementing routes (endpoints).
 TensorBoard begins by detecting plugins using the [Python `entry_points` mechanism][entrypoints-spec]; see the example plugin's [`setup.py`][entrypoints-declaration] for a full example of how to declare a plugin.
 The entry point must define either a `TBPlugin` or `TBLoader` class.